ajpirzada/LinearRationalExpectationsModel/README.md

 G_{0} * y_{t} = G_{1} * y_{t-1} + C + \Psi * \epsilon_{t} + \Pi * \eta_{t}
 ```

 Much of the hardwork goes into writing your linear rational expectations model in this form.
 Section 1 in **NKmodelSimulations.ipynb** shows how to do it for a three equation New Keynesian model.
 The trick is to define auxiliary variables for each of the forward looking variable in the model i.e. for expected inflation and expected output gap.
-Once you have you matrices (G0, G1, C, Psi, PI), you can use the gensys function from REmodelToolkit.py to solve your RE model.
+Once you have your matrices (G0, G1, C, Psi, PI), you can use the gensys function from **REmodelToolkit.py** to solve your RE model.
 The solution to your model takes the following form:

 ```latex
 y_{t} = G1_{sol} * y_{t-1} + C_vec + Impact * \epsilon_{t}